Best School Management Software South Africa 2026 [Full Comparison]

 Which school management software offers automatic SA-SAMS sync?

 Currently, only Fundisa offers automatic bidirectional SA-SAMS/LURITS synchronisation.
-All other systems (MyEncore, d6 Connect, iSAMS, EduSystem, AdminOnline) require manual export/import processes, which means schools must capture data twice — once in the alternative system and again in SA-SAMS.
+All other systems in this comparison — including competitors, iSAMS, EduSystem, AdminOnline, and typical mid-tier local platforms — require manual export/import processes, which means schools must capture data twice — once in the alternative system and again in SA-SAMS.
 This double entry defeats the purpose of modernisation and creates more work than it saves.

 What is the most affordable school management software for South African schools?